appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

 #### SSL

-SSL (Secure Sockets Layer) is a protocol that provides a secure and encrypted connection between a client and server.
-In PostgreSQL, the SSL Mode can be set to one of five values:
+In PostgreSQL, the SSL(Secure Sockets Layer) Mode can be set to one of five values:

 * **Default**: The Default SSL Mode is the same as Prefer, meaning SSL is used if the server supports it.
 * **Allow**: The Allow SSL Mode uses SSL only if the server _insists_ on it.